oat-sa/extension-tao-oauth/README.md

 `php index.php '\oat\taoOauth\scripts\tools\ImportConsumer' -k $key -s $secret -tu $tokenUrl -r $role`.

 ### Setting up request with OAuth
-After generate of credentials you need to generate token for connections to the bt endpoints.
+After generate of credentials you need to generate token for connections to the tao endpoints.
 For this you need to make request:

     curl -X POST \
       https://taotesting.com/taoOauth/TokenApi/requestToken \